-That means taking your prescribed, going to your medical appointments. honestly with your health care provider.
+That means taking your medications as prescribed, going to your medical appointments. honestly with your health care provider.

-Once you are on a treatment plan, work with your health care provider toward getting and keeping load.
+Once you are on a treatment plan, work with your health care provider toward getting and keeping an undetectable viral • Having an undetectable load.